AprentiDigital/DSLDocumentation/glossary.md

 Attributes are a C# concept similar to "tags" in Gherkin.
 They are non-functional documentation elements that other systems may interpret.

-Think of them as hashtags in tweets, but for code.
+It might help to think of them as hashtags in tweets, but for code.

 ### Behavior-Driven Development (BDD)